 Mpenda’s young, sexually adventurous, and comes from a place where survival is really all you can hope for and every moment had better matter.
 Mpenda loves his friends and sex is one way he expresses that.
 It’s a fundamental part of who he is.
 What if Bastian loves Mpenda, but Mpenda refuses monogamy?
 Does Bastian stay?

-So the 3rd book in the series, Unshakable FAN, will now feature an open relationship from the points-of-view of one who needs that and one who needs to understand that or leave.
+So the 3rd book in the series, F_ck Labels, will now feature an open relationship from the points-of-view of one who needs that and one who needs to accept it or leave.
 Again, I think it’s the trust involved that turns me on, but also the naughty little devil inside me that maybe wouldn’t mind watching my man “perform” with someone else or might just be able to go over and assist another in thoroughly debauching him.
 Hmm…

 I’m now thinking maybe there aren’t any topics I can’t or shouldn’t write about.
 Maybe everything’s possible, provided I can find that one element about it that turns me on.

 What could turn you on to reading about a topic you’ve always considered a no-go for you?
 “I’d never read about ____…unless maybe there was some ____ in it.”
 Or what did you think you’d never want to read about that you pushed yourself to actually read and discovered you like it because of ____?